“I stretched back and I hiccupped and looked back on my busy day”

 The Beatles or The Rolling Stones?

 It’s a classic musical choice that supposedly reveals some deep aspect of your persona.
 For me, the answer is neither.
-Don’t get me wrong – I like both bands, but there is a third and superior choice: The Who.
+Don’t get me wrong.
+I like both bands, but there is a third and superior choice: The Who.
 I’ve never owned a Rolling Stone Album.
 I might have owned The Beatles Greatest Hits.
 I, however, bought every Who album up to Who Are You.
 They spoke to disaffected high school me better than any band at the time.
 I saw myself in Quadrophenia’s Jimmy.
 Tommy was the first time opera made sense to me.
-(Hell – I even dug the insane shitshow that was Ken Russel’s Tommy movie.)
+(Hell, I even dug the insane shitshow that was Ken Russel’s Tommy movie.)
 I really did hope I’d die before I got old.
 (Sadly not the case.)
-So when I was playing around with a vegetarian stew recipe, and Cherie suggested “Stew Are You” as a name, the choice was easy.
+So when I was playing around with a vegetarian stew recipe, and Cherie (of We Can Tour That Fame) suggested “Stew Are You” as a name, the choice was easy.

 There are few dishes more comforting than a great slow-cooked beef stew.
 The zen of an all-day cook.
 The smell of vegetables and meat slowly simmering to tenderness filling the house.
 The anticipation of the first delicious spoonful.
 It all adds up to pure comfort in a bowl.
 When I decided to switch to mostly plant-based cooking, I wondered what I would do to satisfy that stew experience.